Vivian-Green/cinnamon-py/README.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-check out "Cinnamon Bot Help.html" for more loose documentation and better formatting than raw txt
+check out "Cinnamon Bot Help.html" in ./assets/ for more loose documentation and better formatting than raw txt, but still garbage, viv from 5 years ago